astronomersiva/siva.dev/pages/scaling-gulp.md

   gulp.task('default', [ 'html', 'css', 'js' ]);
 </pre>

 Ugh.
 The largest contributor to the verbosity is the task definition.
-In days of Gulp 3, the task ordering `gulp.task('default', ['html', 'css', 'js']);` was even more confusing but was largely solved by plugins such as [gulp-sequence](https://www.npmjs.com/package/gulp-sequence).

 Fortunately, this could easily be addressed by moving out the tasks to separate files.

 For example,